ericschreiber/DPHPC23-SmokyRhino/benchmark_pipeline/Pipeline/README.md

 Each matrix is being saved to it's own file since I think we will probably generate very large matrices and then I think we do not want to have multiple of those in the same file (but maybe that is not a good idea and needs to be changed).

 Resulting matrices will be saved into the generated_matrices folder.
 If this folder already contains files these files will not be deleted.

+### Generating config files for larger runs

+The script `generate_run_configs.sh` & `generate_run_configs_for_downloaded_matrices.sh` will generate config files, matrices, result folders and run scripts for a set of tests.
+The configurations are set in the files by changing functions, matrices and paths.
+The difference between the scripts are the former is for generated matrices while the latter for downloaded matrices.

 ## Adding new tests
 New functions must be added in the `/include/implemented_classes.hpp` file.
 The function must be templated and must have the following signature: